Our Commitment To The Code Of Practice

-The Code is a document that provides a framework for service delivery by educational providers and their agents to international students.
-The Code sets out the minimum standards of advice and care that are expected of educational providers with respect to international students.
+The Code is a document that provides a framework for service delivery by educational providers and their agents to international learners.
+The Code sets out the minimum standards of advice and care that are expected of educational providers with respect to international learners.
 The Code applies to pastoral care and provision of information only and not to academic standards.

 Who Does The Code Apply To?

-The Code applies to all education providers in New Zealand with international students enrolled.
+The Code applies to all education providers in New Zealand with international learners enrolled.
 The Code is mandatory to these providers and must be signed by them.

-An “international student” is a foreign student studying in New Zealand.
+An “international learner” is a foreign student studying in New Zealand.

 How Can I Get A Copy Of The Code?

 You can request a copy of the Code from Southern Wings or it is available online from

 How Do I Know If An Education Provider Has Signed The Code?

 The New Zealand Ministry of Education maintains a register of all signatories to the Code.
 This is available online fromwww.minedu.govt.nz/goto/international If the education provider that you are seeking to enroll with is not a signatory to the Code, you will not be granted a permit from New Zealand Immigration Service and you will not be able to study at that institution.